Disjoint induced subgraphs of the same order and size: Proof of the main result

+\textbf{Case 2A: $\C{S}$ contains many odd pairs.} We first consider the case where $|\C{S}_o| \ge c_4 n / \log{n}$.
 We shall delete vertices from $F$ as follows.
 We pick vertices of $F_\C{Q}$ independently with probability $p$.
 For every vertex of $F_\C{Q}$ that we pick, we delete (as appropriate) either the corresponding vertex or both vertices of the corresponding pair of vertices from $\C{Q}$ in $F_\C{Q}$.
 Let $H$ be the resulting graph.
 Our aim is to show that $H$ is splittable with probability $\Omega (1)$.

-In Section \ref{Case1}, we conditioned on deleting an even number of vertices from $G$.
+Earlier, we conditioned on deleting an even number of vertices from $G$.
 In this case, we need a little more.
-Let $EV^*$ be the event that an even number of vertices were deleted from each clump.
-By Claim \ref{binparity}, we see that $\P (EV^*) \geq (1/2)^{1/ \beta}$.
-Note that as a consequence of $EV^{*}$, $|V(H)|$ is even.
+Let $\Scr{E}^*$ be the event that an even number of vertices were deleted from each clump.
+By Proposition~\ref{subedge13-binparity}, we see that $\P (\Scr{E}^*) \ge (1/2)^{1/ \beta}$.
+Note that a consequence of $\Scr{E}^{*}$ is that $|V(H)|$ is even.